 Sadly, the adult abused child is left with unhealed scars and open wounds.
 Psychological trauma is triggered by painful memories of feeling overpowered, weak, fearful, humiliated, betrayed, rejected, scapegoated, and favourited over.
 Upon hearing what sounds as if it's a familiar empty promise, a feeling of exclusion or fearful boundaries may be violated, the adult child will erupt in anger as if under a live grenade attack.
 Mirroring the symptoms displayed by an abandoned child, it's as if the child has been physically left.
 Addict parents will steal pocket money, use the child to hide alcohol, make the child their alibi or force the child to risk the local drug run.
-In such manner, their own self-corrupted, these parents steal the child's happy childhood.
-Alternatively, it may be that the abuse is implicit, covert and passive-aggressive when a child is continuously distressed as they believe they have hurt the parents.
-Such child feels increasingly guilty and ashamed, responsible for the parents' hurt feelings.
+In such a manner, their own self-corrupted, any chance of a happy childhood is stolen.
+Alternatively, it may be that the abuse is implicit, covert and passive-aggressive.
+Continuously distressed these children believe they have hurt the parents and enter adulthood adapted, increasingly guilty and ashamed, feeling evermore responsible for the parents' hurt feelings.

-Relocation may create enough emotional distance for the adult child to find the freedom necessary to make their life successful.
-Assertive movement creates possibility.
-However, as an adult, struggling with trauma after trauma, [dismissed as drama after drama], risky relationships, or any other form of harm to self and/or others alongside dissociative periods may become the norm.
+Relocation may create enough emotional distance for the adult child to find the freedom necessary to make life successful.
+Assertive movement creates possibility as they start winning the struggle to achieve their fragmented identity.
+However, as an adult, struggling with trauma after trauma, risky relationships, or any other form of harm to self and/or others alongside dissociative periods may become the norm.
 Flashbacks, unwanted images accompanied by feelings of terror, sadness and helplessness can be triggered at any moment.
 Authority figures strike the sharp note of fear.
 Sadly all it takes is the flick of a psychic switch to mentally revert back to a time when boundaries were broken, the child was set up, controlled, humiliated and severely punished.
-Self-loathing causes retreat or withdrawal into a fantasy world of addiction including drugs, alcohol, gambling, gaming, porn, anger, excessive masturbation, co-dependency, endless tv/film watching, internet use, spending or social media activity will be the outcome.
+Self-loathing causes retreat or withdrawal into a fantasy world of addiction including drugs, alcohol, gambling, gaming, porn, anger, excessive masturbation, co-dependency, endless tv/film watching, internet use, spending or social media activity.
 On the other hand, perfectionism, eating disorders, inexplicable, extreme, overt fury and rage may turn outwards lashing out at others or inwards to self-harm.
-Mental health challenges arise from the internal chaos, depression and anxiety, narcissistic, borderline or paranoid personality disorders, eating disorders, OCD and/or PTSD.
+Mental health challenges arise from the internal chaos: depression and anxiety, narcissistic bipolar, borderline or paranoid personality disorders, eating disorders, OCD and/or PTSD.

 If the above sounds like your journey, reconciliation with the self will seem a distant dream.
 Can you ever imagine feeling healed and strong enough to keep your parent(s) in the space and at the pace you choose in your life?
 Maybe you feel overwhelmed by painful memories?
 Perhaps periodically cutting your parents off has become an effective coping strategy?
 Relief comes through learning to recognise defences, triggers and emotional buttons that place you into an altered state.
 Find a therapist who can help you make friends with your feelings so you can experience emotions that were frozen in time.
 Inside this crisis is a hidden opportunity that only another can help you see.
-Develop a healthy “growth” mindset filling it with joy and wonder.
+Develop a healthy growth mindset filling it with joy and wonder.
 You will be amazed at how adult you can be in keeping your composure.
-The choice of "reaction" or "response" leads to growth and healing or destruction and death.
-If you are struggling with addiction, a 12-step programme alongside therapy can prove ideal to aid your recovery from life’s "aberration".
+The choice of "reaction" or "response" leads to destruction and death or growth and healing.
+If you are struggling with addiction, a 12-step programme alongside therapy can prove ideal to aid your recovery.

 I am a BACP accredited counsellor and existential psychotherapist, a CBT practitioner, member of the British Psychological Society and course lead on the stage four BACP accredited counselling diploma.
 My private practice reflects my belief that each of us is unique with the potential for growth and development and can move forward in our own way.